camac/dora/Readme.md

 ## Installation

-To install Dora, the first step obtain the latest release.
+To install Dora, the first step is to obtain the latest release.
 You can do this 3 ways:

 * Download the latest release from camac/dora project on github.com
 * Download the latest release from the releases section in the OpenNTF Project